RN to BSN Courses

 This course examines the principles of palliative and end of life care of individuals and families across the lifespan with an emphasis on interdisciplinary care; the role of the nurse as an advocate; ethics, pain and symptom management; and complementary and alternative therapies.
 Integrated approaches to meeting physical, psychological, cultural and spiritual needs of the nurse, patient and family are explored.

-NURN 540 Leadership and Management Care (4 credits)
+NURN 540/541 Leadership and Management of Care in Nursing (4 credits)

 In this course, you will study the concepts and principles of leadership and management as applied to the nursing profession.
 Through case studies and instructor-monitored projects, you will have the opportunity to experience various nursing roles and to practice leadership and management skills.